budulinek/arduino-modbus-rtu-tcp-gateway/Loxone_ModbusUDP.md

 **Command for ON**: `\x00\x01\x00\x00\x00\x06\x04\x04\x00\x01\x00\x02` The command is a Modbus TCP/UDP message, `\x` in Loxone syntax means we are sending the data as raw hex:

 `00 01`: Transaction ID.
 Choose unique transaction ID for each request so that you can match requests and responses.
-You can use any value but it is a good idea to use the registry address as your transaction ID (thanks @smotek7 for the suggestion!)
+You can use any value but it is a good idea to use the registry address as your transaction ID (thanks @smotek7 for the suggestion!)<br>
 `00 00`: Protocol ID.
-Must be `00 00`
+Must be `00 00`<br>
 `00 06`: Length.
 The number of bytes in the remainder of the message.
-Calculate it yourself.
+Calculate it yourself.<br>
 `04 04 00 01 00 02`: This is exactly the same Modbus RTU request (without CRC) we have tested earlier.
-It contains the slave ID, function code and data (which registers we are requested in).
+It contains the slave ID, function code and data (which registers we are requested in).<br>
 We do not have to calculate CRC in Loxone because there is no CRC in Modbus TCP/UDP messages.

 **Repetition Interval [s]**: